Modular knots obey the Chebotarev law: Modular knots and Lorenz knots

+Let $\Gamma \leq {\rm SL}_2\R$ be an arbitrary Fuchsian group and let $T_1\Sigma$ denote the unit tangent bundle of the orbifold $\Sigma=\Gamma\backslash \bb{H}$, which may have cusps.
+Note that a lift of the geodesic flow is pseudo-Anosov.
+Recently, Tsang gave an explicit construction of Markov partition that applies to cusped orbifolds also \cite[Remark 6.7]{Tsang2023NY}.
+By substituting Tsang's result (see also \cite{KatokUgarcovici2007BAMS} for the case of ${\rm SL}_2\Z$) to the place in the proof of \cite[Theorem 1.2]{McMullen2013CM} (contained in the proof of \cite[Theorem 1.4]{McMullen2013CM}) where the existence of a Markov partition (a Markov section) for a pseudo-Anosov flow on a closed 3-manifold \cite{FathiShub1979} is used, we obtain an extension of \Cref{thm.McM} to such $T_1\Sigma$, that is, the closed orbits of the flow obey the Chebotarev law.

+(1) If $T_1\Sigma=M-L$, then by the definition of the Chebotarev law, we may add the missing finite link $L$ to the family of closed orbits.

+(2) If $M-L$ is a finite cover of $T_1\Sigma$, then by noting that a Markov partition lifts to the covering space, we obtain a similar result. \end{proof}

+As explained in Section 1, for any pair $(a,b)$ of coprime integers, the notion of a modular knot of the $(a,b,\infty)$-triangle group $\Gamma_{a,b}$ is defined. \begin{proof}[Proof of \Cref{thm.Lorenz}] \Cref{thm.cusped} (1) and (2) apply to modular knots in (i) $L(a,b)-\ol{K}_{a,b}$ and (ii) $S^3-K_{a,b}$ respectively, yielding the assertion. \end{proof}

-Here we give a remark on Lorenz knots; The classical Lorenz flow in $\R^3$ \cite{Lorenz1963JAS} is defined by
+Here we give remarks on Lorenz knots.
+The classical Lorenz flow in $\R^3$ is defined by

-and its closed orbits in $\R^3\cup \{\infty\}$ is called \emph{Lorenz knots}.
-This flow is well-known for its \emph{robustness} and the \emph{chaotic} behavior of its orbits, so that it may suggest the existence of ``fate'' and ``butterfly-effects'' at the same time.
-By virtue of Ghys \cite{Ghys2007ICM} together with Bonatti--Pinsky \cite{Pinsky2017, BonattiPinsky2020-arXiv}, based on Birman--Williams' template theory, the set of modular knots and the missing trefoil in $S^3$ are conjecturally topologically equivalent to that of Lorenz knots.
-Hence we may currently say that \emph{Lorenz knots conjecturally obey the Chebotarev law}.
-We in addition remark that Bonatti--Pinsky \cite{BonattiPinsky2020-arXiv} gives a parametrized family of Lorenz-like flows whose closed orbits are topologically equivalent to modular knots and the missing trefoil.
+\cite{Lorenz1963JAS}.
+This flow is well-known for its \emph{robustness} and the \emph{chaotic} behavior of its orbits, so it may suggest the existence of ``fate'' and ``butterfly effects'' at the same time.
+We have a certain geometric model for Lorenz flow as well (cf.\cite{BirmanWilliams1983CM}), and its closed orbits are called \emph{Lorenz knots}.
+By virtue of Tucker \cite{Tucker1999CRASP} and Ghys \cite{Ghys2007ICM}, the set of modular knots and the missing trefoil in $S^3$ is topologically equivalent to that of Lorenz knots, much of whose topological properties having been studied.

+The Lorenz flow also has closed orbits that are not Lorenz knots.
+Conversely, Bonatti--Pinsky \cite{BonattiPinsky2021} gives a parametrized family of Lorenz-like flows, and Pinsky \cite{Pinsky2023PNAS} points out that some of them contain a sublink that is topologically equivalent to the set of modular knots and the missing trefoil.
+A similar investigation to these Lorenz-like knots would be of further interest.